Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 CAC on Facebook ads has tripled in five years.
 Google Ads CPCs climb every quarter.
 Funded competitors can outbid you indefinitely.

 Content is different.
 Google doesn't care about your budget.
 It cares about relevance and authority.
-Both are earned with effort, not cash.
+Both earned with effort, not cash.

 But only if you do it right.